 EST’s task was to create a sampling grid and collect approximately 150 samples to determine the depth of sludge at various locations.
 In addition to recording sludge depths, EST also recorded GPS coordinates at each point so that each sample point could be dropped into the town’s GIS.
-This data will help CDM understand how much sludge is in the lagoons and estimate the cost to remove it.
+This data was used to help the town’s engineer understand how much sludge was in the lagoons and estimate the costs associated to remove it.
 Two of EST’s senior field technicians collected samples across twenty acres of these lagoons while two others assisted them on shore by helping to set up the grid, move air lines, and record data.

 The first challenge they faced on-site was to maneuver around the aeration lines that crossed the lagoon.
 This meant detaching and reattaching the airlines each time the boat passed by them which proved to be somewhat time consuming.
 It certain situations, EST was able to cross over or under the lines which was a time saver.

 Another challenge was trying to keep the boat in place without anchoring or stirring up the bottom sediments in the lagoon; that would disturb the sludge/sediment and the accuracy of the data.
 The boat was equipped with an electric outboard motor but 15 mph winds still made it difficult to stay in one location long enough to collect a sample and log the GPS coordinate.
 A solution was created with a thousand foot floating line was tethered on either side of the pond right along the grid line.
 The boat was then able to use the line to hold position.

 Despite wind and these other challenges, the team was able to conquer this large task in just four days, one day ahead of schedule.